sufiyanghori/sensu-plugins-vault-1/README.md

 ## Requirements

-`sensu_plugin` python package is required for any plugin to work.
+  * `sensu_plugin` python package is required to be installed for checks to work.
-`pyOpenSSL` package needs to be installed for `check-vault-se-pki` to work.
+  * `pyOpenSSL` python package needs to be installed for `check-vault-se-pki` to work.

 ## Installation